 It’s grown mainly to its fragrant, sweet smelling flowers.
 In fact, the species Brunfelsia pauciflora – the species name, “bonodora,” in Latin, means ‘sweet-smelling’.
 Plant Brunfelsia close to your home, deck or patio to enjoy the flowers and fragrance!

 The name Brunfelsia comes from a German monk, Otto Brunfels and it is often misspelled as Brunsfelsia.

 The common name Yesterday Today and Tomorrow comes from the flowers which changes from one day to the next.
 The flower begin with blooms of violet colors, then change to pale lavender and then white.

 The flowers appear on end of long stems which open singly.
 Under favorable conditions a plant can bloom all year round.

-Growing Yesterday Today and Tomorrow In The Garden
+Growing Yesterday Today and Tomorrow Plants In The Garden

 Once you experience the Brunfelsia flowering it will become a favorite in your garden as it brings a romantic touch to the space.

-Yesterday today tomorrow plants grow well in warm subtropical gardens.
+Yesterday today and tomorrow plant grows well in warm subtropical gardens.
 But can also flourish in colder climates, able to endure light frost.
 During colder months it will become deciduous.

-If you’re unable to grow outside in the landscape, you can achieve success by growing the plant, in a pot.
+If you’re unable to grow outside in the landscape in foundation plantings, you can achieve success by growing the plant, in a pot.
 This makes it easy to move plants indoors when temperatures drop.